Kylobe/CS-4230-Project/README.md

 6. If a piece is captured, the program reports it
 7. If a king is in check, the program reports it at the start of that player's turn
 8. Players alternate turns until one king is captured
-9. The game ends when a king is captured, and the winner is announced
+9. The game ends when a player no longer has legal moves, the winner is announced if that player is also in check.
+Otherwise its a draw

 ## Game Limitations (Dumb Chess Rules)